Authentication

 Design your integration around this lifecycle.
 Never treat tokens as long-lived secrets.

-Call /auth/login once at startup (or on first request), then reuse the access token for its full lifetime.
-Do not authenticate on every request — this wastes time and increases load on both sides.
+Call POST /auth/login once at startup (or on first request), then reuse the access token for its full lifetime.
+Do not authenticate on every request — that wastes time, multiplies active token sets, and increases load on both sides.

 }